A Guide to One of America’s Prettiest Campuses

 Freedom Plaza Fountain

-Freedom Plaza Fountain sits at the north end of the main lawn, situated amongst several academic buildings.
+Freedom Plaza Fountain sits at the north end of the main lawn, situated among several academic buildings.
 Inspired by the abundant fountain of forward thinking, hope and belonging at Belmont, this staple of Belmont’s architecture also serves as a memorial to the enslaved people who worked the Belle Mont estate before it became a school.